YanKlInnomme/FoundryVTT-k4lt-ost/README.md

  # k4lt-ost module for Foundry VTT

 This module allows you to enjoy the original soundtrack of KULT: Divinity Lost directly in Foundry VTT to animate your gaming sessions.

-If you like the module and have the means, you can support me via Tipeee (https://fr.tipeee.com/yank/news) to help me continue this adventure.
-In any case, have fun and don't hesitate to contact me to give me your opinion or to report any problems.

 The KULT Divinity Lost OST consists of 27 tracks created by different artists.
 Here is the list of artists who contributed to the soundtrack of this game: